NoeBerdoz/Remediation-Cloud/documentationremediation.md

     $ mongo

-Then check that the database exist with this command:
+Then check that the database exists with this command:

     mongo > show dbs

-If you find fluentdLogs in the list then do
+You should find fluentdLogs in the list

     mongo > use fluentdLogs